RosaliaTufano/self-admitted-GAI-usage/README.md

 `merged_taxonomy.png` represents the taxonomy obtained merging the categories for both ChatGPT and Copilot.

-`evolution_over_time.pdf` is a bar chart showing the main categories distributed over different time periods (for ChatGPT) by combining data from our previous study (MSR'24) and the data obtained for the current study.
+`evolution_over_time_chatgpt.pdf` is a bar chart showing the main categories distributed over different time periods (for ChatGPT) by combining data from our previous study (MSR'24) and the data obtained for the current study.

 ## Utils